AffiliateWP/affiliatewp-store-credit/readme.txt

 = 2.1 =

-* Store Credit add-on options have moved to their own AffiliateWP tab.
+* New: Store Credit add-on options have moved to their own AffiliateWP tab.
 It's part of the family now!
+* New: An "Available Store Credit" section has been added to the "Statistics" tab of the Affiliate Area
 * Fix [WooCommerce integration]: Store credit can now be used more than once per day by an affiliate when applying it toward the balances of purchases made in WooCommerce.
 Shop til you drop!
 * Fix [WooCommerce integration]: Store credit can now only be used by the affiliate for whom it was created.
 Credit where credit is due, and only where credit is due!

-* Added AffiliateWP activation script.
+* New: Added AffiliateWP activation script.
 Having AffiliateWP installed and activated is probably a good idea if you'd like to use this add-on!
 * Fix [languages]: Adds translatable strings for the action_add_checkout_notice method.
 Bueno!

 = 2.0 =

-* Added support for Easy Digital Downloads
+* New: Added support for Easy Digital Downloads

 = 1.1 =
 * Fix for WooCommerce 2.3.3+: Run checkout actions after cart is loaded from session.